All You Need To Know About Composting & How To Make Yours

 What Happens During Composting

-Composting occurs by various bacteria, fungi and insects which naturally inhabit soil
+Composting occurs by various bacteria, fungi and insects which naturally inhabit the soil

 they break down the material in aerobic conditions, which means it is a process which occurs with little oxygen present.

-If you observe composting in a bottle, you would be able to observe the following that occurs during composting.
+If you observe composting in a bottle, you will be able to observe the following that occurs during composting.

 Increase in temperature: